Grindcom/project-neighborhood-map/README.md

 This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town.
 There is a hidden, slideout menu that can be accessed by a standard 'hamburger' button.
 ### Search
 Once the menu is toggled open, the user will see a list of cool spots as well as multiple ways to explore the 'Puddle' for fun things to do.
 There are a few search options:
 1. Show all the cool spot markers at once; they will drop in from the top of the map.
-2. Sketch out an area of interest to see if there are any cool spots inside it.
+2. Sketch out an area of interest to see if there are any cool spots inside it;
   1. If there are any markers outside the sketch they will either be hidden or not shown.
   2. When toggled off the sketch will be removed, but the markers will be left in place.
 3. Search by an area; enter an area of interest in the text box then click zoom to swoop in to the zone.
 4. Select one of the listed cool spots;
     1. If all markers are showing, the selected spots' marker will shake.
     2. If the markers aren't showing, the spots' marker will drop onto the map.

 ## Requirements

 ### Libraries, Frameworks and API's